How to Protect Concrete From Road Salt Damage

 Apply a Protective Coating

 Coatings from sealers can protect your concrete from damage.
 An acrylic sealer leaves behind a durable protective film that will absorb the brunt of the abrasion and abuse caused by road salts.
-Granted, the road salts can wear down on your protective coating, but you can get around one to five years of life before needing to reapply it.
+Granted, the road salts can wear down your protective coating, but you can get around one to five years of life before needing to reapply it.
 In turn, this lets you maximize the lifespan of your concrete.

 Apply a Water Repellent Sealer